hamamulfz/mobile-web/README.md

 ## Versioning

 This is final version of homework list.
-See the [My Firebase Web](https://mws-hamamul.firebaseapp.com/).
+See [My Firebase Web](https://mws-hamamul.firebaseapp.com/) for the result.

 ## Authors